-This Poster summarizes three Colorado workplace public health laws: SB 20-205 (paid leave), HB 20-1415 & SB 22-097 (healthy and safety whistleblowing).
+This Poster summarizes two Colorado workplace public health laws: C.R.S. § 8-13.3-401 et seq., (paid leave), and C.R.S. § 8-14.4-101 et seq. (healthy and safety whistleblowing) including amendments current as of the date of this poster.
 It does not cover other health or safety laws, rules, and orders, including under the federal Occupational Safety and Health Act (OSHA), from the Colorado Department of Public Health and Environment (CDPHE), or from local public health agencies.
 Contact those agencies for such health and safety information.
+In a PHE, employees gain additional hours of leave for inability to work, testing, quarantining, caring for family in such situations, and related needs.
+No PHE is now in effect; this poster will be updated if one is declared.

 This poster must be displayed where easily accessible to workers, shared with remote workers, provided in other languages as needed, and replaced with any annually updated versions.
 This Poster is a summary and cannot be relied on as complete labor law information.
-For all rules, fact sheets, translations, questions, or complaints, or for the status of the public health emergency (a qualifying emergency remains in effect as of June 2022), contact:

-DIVISION OF LABOR STANDARDS & STATISTICS, ColoradoLaborLaw.gov, cdle_labor_standards@state.co.us, 303-318-8441 / 888-390-7936.
+For all rules, fact sheets, translations, questions, or complaints, contact: DIVISION OF LABOR STANDARDS & STATISTICS, ColoradoLaborLaw.gov, cdle_labor_standards@state.co.us, 303-318-8441 / 888-390-7936.

+PRINT

-15 Colorado Labor Laws Labor LawCenter.com Questions?
-Learn more by calling 1-800-745-9970
+15 Colorado Labor Laws

+FEDERAL MINIMUM WAGE